Modi may address rally in Shimla on May 31 to mark eight years as PM | Politics

 - India

-Prime Minister Narendra Modi may address a public meeting in Shimla on May 31, marking the eighth anniversary of his prime ministership, Himachal Pradesh BJP president Suresh Kashyap said on Saturday.
-Kashyap said in a statement that the rally would be a historic one and would be attesnded by a large number of people to celebrate Modi's eight years as the country's prime Minister.
-PTI DJI RAX RAX
+(Eds: Adds more info ) Shimla, May 14 (PTI) Prime Minister Narendra Modi may address a public meeting in Shimla on May 31, marking the eighth anniversary of his prime ministership, Himachal Pradesh BJP president Suresh Kashyap said on Saturday.
+Kashyap said in a statement that the rally would be a historic one and attended by a large number of people to celebrate Modi's eight years as the country's prime minister.

+Earlier on Wednesday, Chief Minister Jai Ram Thakur had urged the prime minister to hold a national-level function in Himachal Pradesh to mark the eight years of the NDA government at the Centre.

+Thakur, who had called on PM Modi in New Delhi on Wednesday, said Himachal Pradesh would be honoured to hold this national-level function in which all districts of the country will join.
+Inviting the PM to visit Himachal Pradesh, Thakur had also thanked him for his special affection for the state and its people and expressed gratitude for supporting the state government in every way for the speedy development of the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)